SAP2Moose/SAP2Moose/README.md

 # Adaptable dependency graphs

-The logic to display dependency graphs is hosted on Smalltalk Hub [RainerWinkler/RW-Moose-Diagram](http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram)
+The logic to display dependency graphs is hosted on Smalltalk Hub [RainerWinkler/RW-Moose-Diagram](http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram) (The link may work only in Firefox).

 It can be used for all suitable Moose models, not only models generated from SAP.